-The Kirby 401(k) Plan (the "Plan") is a defined contribution 401(k) plan for the benefit of employees of Kirby Corporation (the Company) and certain subsidiaries.
+The Kirby 401(k) Plan (as amended and restated, the "Plan") is a defined contribution 401(k) plan for the benefit of employees of Kirby Corporation (the "Company") and certain subsidiaries.
 Employees covered by collective bargaining agreements, the terms of which do not provide for participation in the Plan, are not eligible.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-Further information relating to the Plan's provisions is available in the Plan Document.
+Further information relating to the Plan's provisions is available in the Plan documents.